Meet the Original Puerto Ricans at Caguana

 A Visit to the Park

-Downstairs, you’ll find a desk by the museum entrance, where you pay your admission and get a written brochure about the park and the excavated findings.
-It is available in English, Spanish and a number of other languages.
-There is a small, but interesting and air-conditioned, museum that has a lot of information on the artifacts on display.
+Downstairs, you’ll find a desk by the museum entrance, where you pay your admission.
+Downstairs, there is a small, but interesting and air-conditioned museum that has a lot of information on the artifacts on display.
 The informational placards are bilingual (English/Spanish).
-It also has a beautiful recreation of La Mujer de Caguana (the Woman of Caguana) petroglyph.
-She most likely represents Atabey, the Taino goddess of fertility.
-The real one is out in the largest ceremonial plaza.

 Caguana Ceremonial Park

 From the museum, you can gain access to the grassy fields and the ceremonial plazas.
-There are 10 plazas and 21 well-preserved petroglyphs out there.
+There are 10 plazas and many intricate petroglyphs out there.
 The largest plaza is where most of the petroglyphs can be found on the large rocks lined up along the far edge.
 The petroglyphs are well preserved and easy to see.

-Though no one really knows the purpose of the plazas with 100% certainty, there are theories about how they were used.
-It is theorized that the largest, central plaza was for important ceremonies.
-There is a horseshoe-shaped plaza to the side of the largest plaza that is believed to have been a dance area.
-Surrounding the central plaza, you will find almost a semicircle of other small plazas and one medium-sized one.
-These smaller plazas are thought to be where the Tainos used to play a ball game called batos.
-These plazas are sometimes called bateyes.
+Though no one really knows the purpose of the plazas with 100% certainty, it is theorized that the largest, central plaza was for important ceremonies and the other horseshoe-shaped plazas and smaller plazas were used for dancing and games.
+The Tainos used to play a ball game called batos and these plazas are sometimes called bateyes derived from the game name.
 The smaller ones may have been practice fields, while the medium-sized one may have been the real ball field.

 Note that the grassy areas and access to the bateyes are sometimes closed off if the ground is too wet from recent rain.
 That was the case the day that we went.